Azure-Samples/bicep-github-actions/README.md

 ## Workflows

 1. [**Bicep Unit Tests**](.github/workflows/bicep-unit-tests.yml)
-    This workflow is designed to be run on every commit and is composed of a set of unit tests on the infrastructure code.
+    This workflow runs on every commit and is composed of a set of unit tests on the infrastructure code.
 It runs [bicep build](https://docs.microsoft.com/cli/azure/bicep#az-bicep-build) to compile the bicep to an ARM template.
-This ensure there are no formatting errors.
+This ensures there are no formatting errors.
 Next it performs a [validate](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-validate) to ensure the template is deployable.

 2. [**Bicep What-If / Deploy**](.github/workflows/bicep-whatif-deploy.yml)
     This workflow runs on every pull request and on each commit to the main branch.
 The what-if stage of the workflow is used to understand the impact of the IaC changes on the Azure environment by running [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if).
 This report is then attached to the PR for easy review.
 The deploy stage runs after the what-if analysis when the workflow is triggered by a push to the main branch.
 This stage will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the template to Azure after a manual review has signed off.